Alexander was born on January 8 1924, the son of Alexander and Mary Miller of High River Alberta.

+Alexander was killed in action on Monday April 2 1945 age 21 during the afternoon in the C Coy of the CanScots just outside the village of Wehl.
 They wanted to advance along a railway into the direction of the village of Didam.
 The village of Wehl is about three kilometres of the village of Kilder.
 He was hit while driving in a Bren carrier by a German bazooka and he was instantly killed.
 There also were some wounded soldiers during the fight who were transported to an emergency hospital.

-At his headstone: Sleep on, beloved, Take thy rest; We love thee well But Jesus loves thee best.
+On his headstone: Sleep on, beloved, Take thy rest; We love thee well But Jesus loves thee best.

-His medals were: 39-45 Medal; France Germany Medal; War Medal; Defence Medal; CVSM Medal & Clasp.
+His medals were: 1939-45 Star; France Germany Star; Defence Medal; War Medal; CVSM & Clasp.